Cage Fight with Bruce Thornton

 that is loyal to the privileges and the perquisites and the opportunities that come from what we now still laughably call public service.

-And it's reached a level of shamelessness because in the past, if people were going to do that, they would have kept it secret.
+And it's reached a level of shamelessness because, in the past, if people were going to do that, they would have kept it secret.
+They would have tried to do it sub rosa because it was it was untoward.

+it was almost virtue signaling.
 They wanted public, didn't they?
+It was performed.

 Exactly.

-it was and nobody nobody i can't think of anybody really who got upset about it because because they hated Trump so much or the media.
+It was, and it, it was, and nobody, nobody, I can't think of anybody really who got upset about it because they hated Trump so much or the media, everybody was behind it, and they made them iconic heroes almost for doing it.

 But it was in clear violation.

-It was really scary when you're a military, retired military officer and you're calling on the chairman of the Joint Chiefs to remove a president, or you're a former defense Pentagon legal official, like in the Obama administration, Rosa Brooks, that you're calling on
+It was really scary when you're a military, retired military officer and you're calling on the chairman of the Joint Chiefs to remove a president, or you're a former defense Pentagon legal official like in the Obama administration, Rosa Brooks, that you're calling on the military to remove Donald Trump

 in a coup.

 You know, where the colonels, it's always colonels, isn't it?
+You know, in Greece, it's the colonel.

-The colonels band together and, you know, get some politicians and then they,
+The colonels band together and, you know, get some politicians and then they

-It's funny because one of the things that ideologically, And maybe you can comment on it.
+with the threat of force, change the government.
+It's funny because one of the things that ideologically, and maybe you can comment on it,

 I think

-some of us on the traditional conservative side grew up with Ephraim Zimblitz Jr.'s FBI on Saturday nights.
+some of us on the traditional conservative side grew up with Ephraim Zimblitz Jr.'s FBI on Saturday nights, and we kind of defended the CIA.

 But when you look at the CIA, the DOJ, the FBI, and the Pentagon brass, what's happened is it's all flipped topsy-turvy.
+So the left despised all those people.

 Really, the engine of the church committee hearings.
+They love the CIA.

+They love the FBI.
 They love the Pentagon brass.

 They love the DOJ because of their ability to skip, I guess, the Sturm and Drang of legislative back and forth and just implement social change by fiat or